-We have limited experience as a commercial company and we may not be successful in commercializing AMX0035 or any future product candidates in the U.S., Canada or anywhere else, if and when approved, and we may be unable to generate meaningful product revenue.
+We have limited sales and marketing experience.
+If we are unable to continue to successfully commercialize AMX0035 or any other current or future product candidates in the U.S., Canada or elsewhere, if and when approved, and we may be unable to generate meaningful additional product revenue.

-We recently launched ALBRIOZA in Canada and RELYVRIO in the U.S. and, if approved, we also intend to commercialize AMX0035 in the EU with specialized teams, given the relative rarity of ALS and certain of the other indications we are targeting.
-We are currently continuing to build the global marketing and sales team for the marketing, sales and distribution of AMX0035 and any future product candidates, if approved.
-In order to successfully commercialize AMX0035 for the treatment of ALS, AD and other indications, or any of our future product candidates that may be approved, we must build, on a territory-by-territory basis, marketing, sales, distribution, managerial and other capabilities or make arrangements with third parties to perform these services, and we may not be successful in doing so.
+AMX0035 is the first product that we have commercialized.
+We currently sell ALBRIOZA in Canada and RELYVRIO in the U.S. through specialized teams, given the relative rarity of ALS and certain of the other indications we are targeting.
+We are continuing to build the global marketing and sales team for the marketing, sales and distribution of AMX0035 and any future product candidates, if approved.
+In order to continue to successfully commercialize AMX0035 for the treatment of ALS, and to commercialize AMX0035 for the treatment of PSP, WS, AD and other indications, or to commercialize any of our other current or future product candidates that may be approved, we must build, on a territory-by-territory basis, marketing, sales, distribution, managerial and other capabilities or make arrangements with third parties to perform these services, and we may not be successful in doing so.

 There are risks involved with both establishing our own sales and marketing capabilities and entering into arrangements with third parties to perform these services.
 For example, we have recruited and trained a U.S. commercial organization which is expensive and time-consuming.
-Factors that may inhibit our efforts to commercialize AMX0035 or any future product candidates, if approved, on our own include:
+Factors that may inhibit our efforts to commercialize AMX0035 or any other current or future product candidates, if approved, on our own include:

-- the inability to recruit, train and retain adequate numbers of effective sales and marketing personnel; - the inability to supply the market with our drug product, including manufacturing or distribution challenges we may face; - the inability of sales personnel to obtain access to physicians to prescribe AMX0035 or any future product that we may develop; - any views or opinions expressed by ALS or community organizations about the safety or efficacy of AMX0035; - the lack of complementary or symptomatic treatments to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; - the availability of adequate coverage by and reimbursement from government and third-party payors; and - unforeseen costs and expenses associated with creating an independent sales and marketing organization.
+- the inability to recruit, train and retain adequate numbers of effective sales and marketing personnel; - the inability to supply the market with our drug product, including manufacturing or distribution challenges we may face; - the inability of sales personnel to obtain access to physicians to prescribe AMX0035 or any other product that we are currently developing or may in the future develop and gets approved; - any views or opinions expressed by ALS or community organizations about the safety or efficacy of AMX0035; - the lack of complementary or symptomatic treatments to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; - the availability of adequate coverage by and reimbursement from government and third-party payors; and - unforeseen costs and expenses associated with creating an independent sales and marketing organization.

 If we enter into arrangements with third parties to perform sales, marketing and distribution services, our product revenue or profitability from these revenue streams is likely to be lower than if we were to market and sell any product candidates that we develop ourselves.
-In addition, we may not be successful in entering into arrangements with third parties to sell and market AMX0035 or any of our future product candidates or may be unable to do so on terms that are favorable to us.
-We likely will have limited control over such third parties, and any of them may fail to devote the necessary resources and attention to sell and market AMX0035 or any future product candidates effectively.
-If we do not establish sales and marketing capabilities successfully, either on our own or in collaboration with third parties, we may not be successful in commercializing AMX0035 or any future product candidates.
+In addition, we may not be successful in entering into arrangements with third parties to sell and market AMX0035 or any of our other current or future product candidates or may be unable to do so on terms that are favorable to us.
+We likely will have limited control over such third parties, and any of them may fail to devote the necessary resources and attention to sell and market AMX0035 or any other current or future product candidates effectively.
+If we do not establish sales and marketing capabilities successfully, either on our own or in collaboration with third parties, we may not be successful in commercializing AMX0035 or any other current or future product candidates.